Best Baby Bottle Brush

 Analysis and Test Results

 A few of the brushes we tested, like the Munchkin Bristle Brush, have flexible necks.
-This feature dramatically improves ease of use by allowing the head of the brush to reach different angles, but careful not to get too confident in the flex.
+This feature dramatically improves ease of use by allowing the head to reach different angles, but careful not to get too confident in the flex.
 When pushed too far, the necks of the bottles will break.

 Durability directly affects the value of your baby bottle brush, and indirectly affects the cleaning ability.
-While most parents expect to replace their bottle brushes periodically, some qualities make some brushes last longer than others.
-For example, stiffer bristles found on the Munchkin Bristle Brush will hold their shape for longer than softer ones.
-Silicone brushes will hold up to hot water and sanitization much better than plastic.
-Some of the handles are made entirely of plastic, resulting in a flexible, but somewhat less durable form.
+While you should plan to replace your bottle brushes periodically, certain qualities make some last longer than others.
+For example, stiffer bristles found on the Munchkin Bristle Brush will hold their shape longer than softer ones.
+Silicone brushes, like the Kitchiny, will hold up to hot water and sanitization much better than plastic.
+The OXO Tot Brush has a handle made entirely of plastic, resulting in a flexible, but somewhat less durable form.
 The brushes with steel or wood handles felt much sturdier than the plastic versions.
-Sponge scrubbers are some of the least durable.
-We encountered this problem when using Dr. Brown's Bottle Brush; being repeatedly forced through a small opening takes a toll on the soft sponge.
+The sponge scrubber foudn on the Dr. Brown's is one of the least durable.
+Being repeatedly forced through a small opening takes a toll on the soft sponge.

 Finding an eco-friendly baby bottle brush can be tricky, as the most popular ones are made almost entirely from plastic.
 For this reason, we chose to include a few natural options like the Redecker Beechwood Brush and the Redecker Baby Bottle Brush in our testing.
-These two are the most eco-friendly, and both are completely plastic-free.
-The other option is to go with a long-lasting plastic brush, so at the very least, you will have to purchase fewer brushes throughout your bottle washing years, therefore producing less waste.
+These two are the most eco-friendly, and both are entirely plastic-free.
+The other option is to go with a long-lasting plastic brush, so at the very least, you will have to purchase fewer throughout your bottle washing years, therefore producing less waste.

 — Abriah Wofford